-San Diego has no shortage of excellent beach options.
+One of the many draws of San Diego is the choices of beautiful beaches up and down the coast.
+In my opinion these beaches are some of the best in Southern California.
 There is a beach for every mood, whether you’re looking for a quieter spot to spend the afternoon, or a lively area where you can people-watch to your heart’s content.
-This post doesn’t include the beaches in North County (of which there are many stunners), but for more information on those check them out in this post: 20 Day Trips From San Diego.
-Okay, without further ado here are seven of the best beaches in San Diego that are worth packing your beach bag for.
+This post doesn’t include the beaches in North County half an hour north, which are worth checking out if you have the time.
+Without further ado here are seven of the best beaches in San Diego that are worth packing your beach bag for.

 Coronado Central Beach

 For a beach day with a side of San Diego history, this city has one of the most scenic in the area with its gold-flecked sand (a result of the mineral mica), and the iconic Hotel Del Coronado in the background.
 Spend the day on the immaculate 1.5 mile beach, either on your own towel or if you want to splurge (it’s a great way to celebrate a special day) rent a day lounger from the hotel-even if you’re not a guest.
-If you’re there at low tide, check out the tide pools teeming with marine life right in front of the hotel.
+This is one of the best family beaches in San Diego, and if you’re there at low tide, check out the tide pools teeming with marine life right in front of the hotel.
 Travel tip: there are public restrooms near the Central Beach lifeguard tower, but if you’re close to the southern end of the beach the hotel has better bathrooms.

 Depending who you ask this central beach has many different sections, but just for the sake of keeping it easy, we can divide it into two main parts: Ocean Beach Pier, and Dog Beach.
 Ocean Beach Pier has prime surfing area that is right by the pier and a bit north there’s the main beach.
 If you have a furry friend in-tow, the Dog Beach is the place to go to let them frolic in the surf.
 Even if you don’t have a pup of your own, watch other’s people dogs having the time of their lives is always a good excuse to venture over to this side of the beach.
 Head to nearby Newport Avenue, the OB’s main drag to explore this neighborhood that boasts a small-town feel.
 This beach is a bit more laid-back than Mission Beach and Pacific Beach, its more party-prone neighbors to the north.